Dog Mental Illness Symptoms: Your Complete 2026 Guide

 The key is recognizing the signs early, working with qualified professionals, and being patient with the process.
 Your dog didn't develop these issues overnight, and they probably won't resolve overnight either.

-But here’s what I want you to remember: you’re not alone in this, and your dog’s mental health struggles don’t reflect on you as a pet parent.
+But here is what I want you to remember: you are not alone in this.
+And your dog's mental health struggles don't reflect on you as a pet parent.

 What matters now is taking action.

-Start with that vet visit, document what you’re seeing, and remember that seeking help for your dog’s mental health is just as important as treating any physical ailment.
+Start with that vet visit.
+Document what you are seeing.
+And remember that seeking help for your dog's mental health is just as important as treating any physical ailment.